YaLTeR/niri/wiki/Developing-niri.md

 cargo build --release --features=profile-with-tracy-ondemand
 ```

 Then you can open Tracy (you will need the latest stable release) and attach to a running niri instance to collect profiling data.
-Profiling data is collected "on demand"---that is, only when Tracy is connected.
+Profiling data is collected "on demand"—that is, only when Tracy is connected.
 You can run a niri build like this as your main compositor if you'd like.

 > [!NOTE]
 > If you need to profile niri startup or the niri CLI, you can opt for "always on" profiling instead, using this feature flag: